Site uses cookies to provide basic functionality.

 c3e2357 I felt like poisoning a monk. writing Umberto Eco

 55a1deb "To those who care about punctuation, a sentence such as "Thank God its Friday" (without the apostrophe) rouses feelings not only of despair but of violence.
-The confusion of the possessive "its" (no apostrophe) with the contractive "it's" (with apostrophe) is an unequivocal signal of illiteracy and sets off a Pavlovian "kill" response in the average stickler." writing humor punctuation Lynne Truss
+The confusion of the possessive "its" (no apostrophe) with the contractive "it's" (with apostrophe) is an unequivocal signal of illiteracy and sets off a Pavlovian "kill" response in the average stickler." humor punctuation writing Lynne Truss

 f792b57 "Personally, I think so-called "common language" is more interesting and apropos than "proper English"; it's passionate and powerful in ways that "wherefore art thou ass and thy elbow" just isn't." writing J.R.
 Ward

 fa90452 This afternoon, burn down the house.
 Tomorrow, pour critical water upon the simmering coals.
 Time enough to think and cut and rewrite tomorrow.
 But today-explode-fly-apart-disintegrate!
 The other six or seven drafts are going to be pure torture.
-So why not enjoy the first draft, in the hope that your joy will seek and find others in the world who, by reading your story, will catch fire, too? writing inspirational explode Ray Bradbury
+So why not enjoy the first draft, in the hope that your joy will seek and find others in the world who, by reading your story, will catch fire, too? explode inspirational writing Ray Bradbury

 57bcb4c Forgiveness.
 The ability to forgive oneself.
 Stop here for a few breaths and think about this because it is the key to making art, and very possibly the key to finding any semblance of happiness in life.
 Every time I have set out to translate the book (or story, or hopelessly long essay) that exists in such brilliant detail on the big screen of my limbic system onto a piece of paper (which, let's face it, was once a towering tree crowned with leaves and a home to birds).
 I grieve for my own lack of talent and intelligence.
 Every.
 Single.
 Time.
 Were I smarter, more gifted, I could pin down a closer facsimile of the wonders I see.
 I believe, more than anything, that this grief of constantly having to face down our own inadequacies is what keeps people from being writers.
 Forgiveness, therefore, is key.
 I can't write the book I want to write, but I can and will write the book I am capable of writing.
 Again and again throughout the course of my life I will forgive myself. writing Ann Patchett